ikkxeer/PSTeamViewer/README.md

 - **Uninstall TeamViewer**: Remove TeamViewer and clean associated files and registry entries.
 - **Create Shortcut**: Offers the option of creating a TeamViewer shortcut on the desktop.
 - **Assign ID**: Allows you to assign an ID to the TeamViewer installation.
+- **Custom Config ID**: Allows you to use a Custom Config ID to the TeamViewer installation.

 ## Requirements